Dan Brown: Adaptations

 In 2006, Brown's novel The Da Vinci Code was released as a film by Columbia Pictures, with director Ron Howard and starring Tom Hanks.
 It was widely anticipated and launched the 2006 Cannes Film Festival, though it received overall poor reviews.
 It currently has a 26% rating at the film review aggregator website Rotten Tomatoes, derived from 165 negative reviews of the 214 counted.
 It was later listed as one of the worst films of 2006 on Ebert & Roeper, but also the second highest-grossing film of the year, pulling in US$750 million worldwide.

 Brown was listed as one of the executive producers of the film The Da Vinci Code, and also created additional codes for the film.
 One of his songs, "Phiano", which Brown wrote and performed, was listed as part of the film's soundtrack.
 In the film, Brown and his wife can be seen in the background of one of the early book signing scenes.
 The next film, Angels & Demons, was released on May 15, 2009, with Howard and Hanks returning.
 It, too, garnered mostly negative reviews, though critics were kinder to it than to its predecessor; it has a 37% meta-rating at Rotten Tomatoes.

 Filmmakers expressed interest in adapting The Lost Symbol into a film as well.
 The screenplay was written by Danny Strong, with pre-production expected to begin in 2013.
 According to a January 2013 article in Los Angeles Times the final draft of the screenplay was due sometime in February.
 In July 2013, Sony Pictures announced they would instead adapt Inferno for a release date of October 14, 2016, with Ron Howard as director, David Koepp adapting the screenplay and Tom Hanks reprising his role as Robert Langdon.
 Inferno was released on October 28, 2016.

 Imagine Entertainment was announced in 2014 to produce a television series based on Digital Fortress, written by Josh Goldin and Rachel Abramowitz.
 In 2021, Dan Brown's The Lost Symbol was adapted into a television series repositioned as an origin story for Brown's Robert Langdon character with Ashley Zukerman playing Langdon.
 It ran on the streaming service Peacock for one season.

+Honors

+Dan Brown received the Chevalier rank of the Ordre des Arts et des Lettres in March 2026.